Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing

 \section{Limitations and Future Work}

 \textbf{Mismatch when Significant Deformation.} Although our proposed method effectively mitigates the inconsistency in non-target areas caused by attention dispersion in video editing methods using attention replacement mechanisms, it may struggle when a single concept video guides target replacement in cases of significant deformation in the source video, such as running people.
 For instance, there may be insufficient detailed correspondences between the internal parts of the replacing and replaced targets during deformation, such as moving arms and legs.
-Potential solutions include ControlNet~\citep{zhang2023adding} and OpenPose~\citep{8765346}, which utilize motion conditions, like human pose, to guide the video editing process.
+Potential solutions include ControlNet~\cite{zhang2023adding}, OpenPose~\cite{8765346} and Sign-D2C~\cite{tang2025discrete} which utilize motion conditions, like human pose or sign language, to guide the video editing process.